 With the DGA and DA, the Commission is moving towards a different approach as both measures are “data-agnostic”: meaning that they regulate both personal and non-personal data with the core objective of fostering data availability and reuse.
 Although the two acts do not question the primacy of GDPR, they do not follow its rigorous approach to personal data protection since data agnosticism does not fully contemplate such a fundamental difference between personal and non-personal data.
 In other words, personal data is assumed to be sufficiently protected since it is subject to the GDPR’s specific rules and can therefore be safely shared and reused by a variety of actors.

 Yet, this can be problematic.
-As first observed by Valentina Pavel at the Ada Lovelace Institute, the Commission’s approach assumes “no tension between the different types of data regimes (personal data, non-personal data, open data), or that this tension can be easily resolved”.
-This stance is questionable as current practice does not sustain such a special conception for personal data vis-à-vis non-personal data.
+As first observed by Valentina Pavel at the Ada Lovelace Institute, the Commission’s approach assumes “no tension between the different types of data regimes (personal data, non-personal data, open data), or that this tension can be easily resolved.”
+This stance is questionable as current practice does not sustain such a special conception of personal data vis-à-vis non-personal data.
 This is because such a theoretical distinction omits a fundamental characteristic of personal information that it is a constantly dynamic and evolving concept.
 Such omission can severely impact personal data protection in policy practice, especially in data-agnostic regulations such as the DGA and DA.
 This danger is particularly evident in light of technological developments that have allowed for the identification of individuals from anonymized datasets through reverse engineering techniques.

 This tension is also confirmed in the proposed definitions of ‘data’ in the DGA and DA.
 These are “highly contextual definitions”, in the sense that they clearly exemplify a data-agnostic approach while holding that such a theoretical distinction between personal and non-personal data can be easily held to be valid at the practical level.
 In both regulations, data is defined as: